sddevelopment-be/penguin-pragmatic-patterns/content/practices/traceable_decisions.md

     **status**: `Proposed` / `Accepted` / `Rejected` / `Planned` / `Implemented`
     **MoSCoW**: `Must-have` / `Should-have` / `Could-have` / `Won't-have`

     > Describe the requirement in detail.
-What is the expected behavior of the system?
+What is the expected behaviour of the system?
 What are the inputs and outputs?
     >
     > A good way to structure this is to use a short statement in the  *"As a ...
 I want to ... so that ..."*-format, as it helps to keep the
     > requirement focused on the stakeholder needs.